This grapefruit smoothie is loaded with nutrients to help diminish bloating, boost your metabolism and get you feeling your best!

 This smoothie is the perfect reset after indulging in too many cocktails, traveling and/or celebrating.

 Lately we’ve been eating out a lot and indulging in more alcohol than normal.
 I don’t regret a single bite or sip, but I can tell that my body is bloated and in need of a little break.
 That’s where this smoothie recipe comes into play!
 It’s the perfect elixir for resetting.

 I knew tossing together this combo of superfoods into a smoothie would be just what I needed to get back on track!
 Plus the smoothie is so delicious and easy.

 The grapefruit brings a tangy sweetness, along with a beautiful pink hue.
 It’s got frozen pineapple which adds a lovely sweet flavor while giving the smoothie a creamy, thick consistency.
 And last but not least, the fresh ginger gives this smoothie a pop of spice.

-And OMG, can we please talk about the Winter Sweetz grapefruit I used to make this grapefruit detox smoothie!?!
-It’s grown in Texas and quite possibly the sweetest, juiciest grapefruit I’ve ever had.
+For this recipe I used Winter Sweetz grapefruit.
+They’re grown in Texas and quite possibly the sweetest, juiciest grapefruit I’ve ever had.
 Now I see why February is National Grapefruit Month… grapefruit is at its peak right now.

 Use grapefruit segments!
 Segmenting the grapefruit removes the bitter pith and makes for a sweet and juicy smoothie without any bitter aftertaste.
 Segment the grapefruit over a bowl so you can catch all the fresh juice and include it in the smoothie as well!
 I even squeezed all the rind pieces over the bowl to get every last bit of juice.